I am an assistant professor in the School of Computing and Information Sciences at FIU in Miami.

 Bogdan Carbunar, Rahul Potharaju.

-Accepted in the IEEE/ACM International Conference on Advances in Social
+In Proceedings of the IEEE/ACM International Conference on Advances in Social

 Networks Analysis and Mining (ASONAM) [full paper acceptance rate=18%], Paris,